Company Formation in Colombia

 Sociedad por Acciones Simplificada (SAS) - Simplified Stock Company:

-• Can be incorporated by one or multiple shareholders.
+• Can be formed by one or multiple shareholders.

-• Shareholders have limited liability up to their capital contribution.
+• Shareholders' liability is limited to their capital contribution.

 Sociedad Anónima (SA) - Corporation:

-• Liability is limited to the amount of capital contributed.
+• Liability is limited to the capital invested.

-Example: A group of investors plans to set up a large manufacturing plant in Bogotá.
-They decide to establish an SA due to its structure, which is suitable for larger businesses with multiple shareholders.
+Example: A group of investors setting up a large manufacturing plant in Bogotá chooses an SA due to its structured framework and ability to attract multiple shareholders.

 Sociedad de Responsabilidad Limitada (Ltda) - Limited Liability Company (LLC):

-• Liability is limited to the capital contribution.
+• Liability is limited to the partners' contributions.

 Sociedad Colectiva - General Partnership:

-Example: Two family members decide to start a local crafts business together.
-Trusting each other completely and not concerned about taking on joint liability, they choose a Sociedad Colectiva.
+Example: Two family members launch a traditional Colombian crafts business.
+Since they trust each other and are willing to assume full liability, they register a Sociedad Colectiva.

 Sociedad Comandita Simple (SCS) and Sociedad Comandita por Acciones (SCA) - Limited Partnership and Partnership by Shares:

-Example: An individual with a business idea but limited funds partners with an investor.
-The individual becomes the active partner in a SCS, managing daily operations, while the investor is a silent partner, only contributing capital.
+Example: An entrepreneur with a great business idea but limited funds partners with an investor.
+The entrepreneur becomes the active partner in an SCS company, handling daily operations, while the investor acts as a silent partner, only contributing capital.

 Sucursal de Sociedad Extranjera - Branch of a Foreign Company: